One of the Earliest Printed Maps of the East Coast of the United States.

 The map embraces the eastern coastline of North America, from the Outer Banks of North Carolina to Cape Breton Island.
 It is from the first edition of Wytfliet's Descriptionis Ptolemaicae Augmentum, a pioneering work that set a precedent for the geographic descriptions and atlases of the Americas that followed.

-Wytfliet's map is a highly important record of the European knowledge of the region immediately prior to the English voyages of discovery and settlement in the region.
-Along with the Dutch voyages, the knowledge and cartographic depiction of the region would change radically over the next 30 years.
+Wytfliet's map is a highly important record of European knowledge of the region immediately prior to the English voyages of discovery and settlement in Virginia and New England and Champlain's French expeditions to eastern Canada.
+In addition to the Dutch voyages to the Mid-Atlantic region, the knowledge and cartographic depiction of the region would change radically over the next 30 years.

-Wytfliet's map is the most accurate depiction of the region prior to de Laet's map of 1630.
-It is the second appearance of the name Virginia in the title of a printed map, following the De Bry/White map of 1590.
-The most notable anomaly is the depiction of the mid-Atlantic coastal region approximately 5 degrees north of its actual location, placing the Chesipooc Sinus (Chespeake Bay) far north of its actual location, an error also present in De Jode's 1593 Americae Pars Borealis.
+Wytfliet's map is the most accurate depiction of the region prior to Joannes de Laet's map, Nova Anglia, Novvm Belgivm Et Virginia (1630).
+It is the second appearance of the name Virginia in the title of a printed map, following Theodor De Bry's publication of John White's map of 1590.
+The most notable anomaly is the depiction of the mid-Atlantic coastal region approximately 5 degrees north of its actual location, placing the Chesipooc Sinus (Chesapeake Bay) far north of its actual location, an error also present in De Jode's 1593, Americae Pars Borealis.
 The map pre-dates the appearance of Long Island or the Hudson River.
 The source of the error probably derives from White's map of 1590.

 Cornelius de Wytfliet (ca.1550-ca. 1597) was a Flemish cartographer most famous for his Descriptionis Ptolemaicae Augmentum.
 The work was published in Louvain, Belgium, and had nineteen maps of the Americas.